Tackle Football Frequently Asked Questions (FAQ’s)

 A. No, not all.
 Roughly half of the scheduled games are played in Broken Arrow while the remainder of the games will be played at away fields.

 Q. Where are the home fields for Broken Arrow?

 A. The home fields are located at the new Neinhuis Football Complex.
-The complex is located on North Lynn Lane between 51st Street and 61st Streets.
+The complex is located on North Lynn Lane between 51st Street and 61st Street.

-Q. Does it cost to attend my child’s games?
+Q. Does it cost to attend my Athlete’s games?

 Q. What if I have two children in the program and I have one home game and one away game, will I have to pay a gate fee twice?